alderman-ai/cb6-prayer-project/README.md

 Each contains the subject line options, the preheader, and the full body, with `{{PLACEHOLDERS}}` where the sender and recipient names go.

 **Edit them freely.** Change any wording you like, directly in the document.
-Once you're happy, tell Alex — **the revised text can be pushed back into the website and the brochures in minutes.**
-The copy in the documents is the single source everything else is built from, so a change made once in the document flows through to every other piece.
+Tag me in the comments if you want a a second opinion on the English version.
+The cz version youre on you're own :)

 ## 3. The brochures — leave comments, don't rewrite